remix-run/examples/mux-video/README.md

 This example uses Mux Video, an API-first platform for video.
 The example features video uploading and playback in a Remix.js application.

-This example is useful if you want to build:
+This example is useful if you want to build a platform that supports user-uploaded videos.
+For example:

-- A video on demand service like Youtube or Netflix
-- A platform that supports user uploaded videos like TikTok or Instagram
+- Enabling user profile videos
-- Video into your custom CMS
+- Accepting videos for a video contest promotion
+- Allowing customers to upload screencasts that help with troubleshooting a bug
+- Or even the next Youtube, TikTok, or Instagram

 ## Preview